Kroo-S/React-Native-RedBook/README.md

 This is a project about React Native study.

-After having studied VUE3 and uniapp framework for mini-program, I decided to learn how to make a app with Typescript & React.
+After having studied VUE3 and uniapp framework for mini-program, I decided to learn how to make a app with Typescript & React.( We will learn react eventually )

 Demo file is the basic knowledge about React Native, the Project file is about RedBook App.
 I will publish it next time.